State mixing and masses of the $\pi^0$, $\eta$ and $\eta^\prime$ mesons from $n_f=1+1+1$ lattice QCD+QED: Results and analysis

 Our extrapolation scheme uses leading order (LO) flavour-breaking expansions in mass and charge parameters \cite{Bietenholz:2011qq,Horsley:2015vla} for the FN mesons (in the flavour basis) and the octet outer-ring: \begin{widetext}

 \end{widetext}

 where the mass parameters $\delta m_i=m_i - m_0$ denote the deviation of the $i^\textrm{th}$ quark flavour's mass from its SU(3) symmetric starting point mass.
+In \cite{Horsley:2015vla} we considered an $8\times 8$ mass matrix for the PS meson octet which we herein extend to include the flavour singlet.
+We now have a $9\times 9$ mass matrix, with a $3\times 3$ block for the FN mesons.
+In addition to the terms in $8 \otimes 8$ considered in \cite{Horsley:2015vla}, we also have terms with the symmetries $1 \otimes 1$, $1 \otimes 8$ and $8 \otimes 1$, which are (trivially) decomposed as

+The $ 1 \otimes 1 $ term gives the $A$ term of Eq.~\ref{eqn:FNmassexp}, whilst the $1 \otimes 8 $ and $8 \otimes 1$ terms give the $b_0$ term.
+Alternatively, in the language of the expansion employed in \cite{Kordov:2019oer}, the $A$ and $b_0$ terms arise as zeroth and first order mass terms in the Taylor expansion of the disconnected components of the FN correlation functions.

 The fact our ensembles share a constant average quark mass implies that $\delta \bar{m} = 0$.
 Since we are not varying the quark charges in our ensembles, we have no way of constraining the relative magnitudes of the $M_0$ and $\beta_0^\textrm{EM}$ terms in our expansions, and they are hence absorbed into one term.
 As a result of this we cannot fully distinguish distinct QCD and QED contributions to our mass expansions.

 The masses of the eigenstates $\pi^0$, $\eta$ and $\eta^\prime$, presented in Table~\ref{tab:lattices}, are fit to the eigenvalues of the matrix expansion Eq.~\ref{eqn:FNmassexp}, while the outer ring PS mesons are simultaneously fit to Equations~\ref{eqn:pi+exp}--\ref{eqn:k0exp}.
 We label the diagonalized states by their mass ordering, consistent with the orderings appearing in the physical spectrum rather than their flavour content.